26 Fun Things to Do in Edinburgh with Kids (Free Options)

 If your children like nothing better than a good story, give yourself a break and let someone else do the honours at the Scottish Storytelling Centre

-Tucked on the deeply historic Royal Mile you can just stroll in and check out the exhibits on storytelling, read the tall tales and try on a few costumes.
+Tucked on the deeply historic Royal Mile, you can stroll in and check out the storytelling exhibits, read the tall tales, and try on a few costumes.

-I recommend, though, looking at their website in advance as they have all sorts of events.
+I recommend looking at their website in advance as they have all sorts of events.

 Many of these are free.